rugbyprof/4443-Internet-Programming/Assignments/01-Getting_Started/README.md

 ## Assignment 1 - Getting Started
 #### Due: Wednesday July 10th by 10:10am

+# NOT DONE!
+This message will dissapper when I am done editing.

 ### Intructors Note:
 >
 >This is an important step to getting your semester off on the right foot. **It's so important that:**